matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: Cloud Run - "container to production in seconds".
 Build on top of an open standard - knative.
 Fully managed serverless platform for containerized apps: Zero infrastructure management.
 Pay-per-use (For used CPU, Memory, Request and Network).
 Fully integrated end-to-end developer experience: No limitations in languages, binaries and deployments.
 Easily portable because of containers.
-Cloud Code, CLoud Build, Cloud Monitoring & Cloud Logging Integrations.
+Cloud Code, Cloud Build, Cloud Monitoring & Cloud Logging Integrations.
 Anthos: Run Kubernetes Clusters anywhere.
 Cloud, Multi Cloud and On-Premises.
 Cloud Run for Authos: Deploy your workload to Anthos clusters running on-premises or on Google Cloud.